 Indianapolis may be the Crossroads of America, but there are other Indiana cities that see a significant amount of the state’s traffic.
 Noblesville is one such city.
 As trucks leave the Spaghetti Bowl, they can take I-37 out toward Ohio, driving straight through Noblesville as they do.
 Unfortunately, this means that negligent drivers can put residents at risk.

 That’s why Vaughan & Vaughan makes a point to stand up for Noblesville residents recovering from truck accidents.
-A Noblesville, IN, truck accident lawyer can help survivors like you recover damages from the drivers and companies that endanger you on the road.
+A Noblesville, IN, personal injury lawyer can help survivors like you recover damages from the drivers and companies that endanger you on the road.

 You can schedule a case consultation with an Indiana personal injury lawyer to learn more about your right to post-accident compensation.